-withheld documents, the additional effort required to string together a descriptive sentence to provide information beyond what is identifiable from the document's metadata will not only be more time consuming than a metadata-plus privilege log, but the additional words contained in the descriptive sentence may not provide significantly more insight than the document's own metadata would provide.57
+Moreover, while the concatenated string approach may be useful in certain circumstances in which document metadata is not informative and the choices for the concatenated string are few and straightforward (e.g., lawyer markups of internal drafts of various policies over the years), this approach takes additional time and consideration where the documents are not easily described by a few common strings.
+Absent a case where the concatenation choices are few and easily explain the withheld documents, the additional effort required to string together a descriptive sentence to provide information beyond what is identifiable from the document's metadata will not only be more time consuming than a metadata-plus privilege log, but the additional words contained in the descriptive sentence may not provide significantly more insight than the document's own metadata would provide.59

-Given the additional time and expense associated with creating these descriptive narratives, as well as the fact that much of the same information contained in these descriptions can be exported from the metadata of withheld documents, alternatives to logging that do not involve such a descriptive narrative offer a more efficient way for a responding party to satisfy its burden.
+Given the additional time and expense associated with creating these descriptive narratives, as well as the fact that much of the same information contained in these descriptions can be exported from the metadata of withheld documents, alternatives to logging that do not involve such a descriptive narrative offer a more efficient way for a responding party to satisfy its burden, though, as discussed in Section III.2.B, more information may be required for the responding party to meet its burden.
 As stated throughout this Commentary, alternative privilege log formats may be helpful in addressing the tension between specificity and burden.